microsoft/winget-cli-restsource/README.md

 ```PowerShell
 PS C:\> New-WinGetSource -Name "contoso" -ResourceGroup "WinGetPrivateSource" -Region "westus" -ImplementationPerformance "Demo" -ShowConnectionInstructions
 ```
-1. After the above has completed (approximately 15 minutes), copy and run the connection information provided for your newly created Windows Package Manager private source to add it to your WinGet client.
+1. After the above has completed (approximately 15 minutes), copy and run the connection information provided for your newly created Windows Package Manager rest source to add it to your WinGet client.

 ## Contributing